yishn/p2p-goban/README.md

 # p2p-goban

 Connect to multiple peers and play/analyze on a shared Goban.
 This is a proof of concept and I hope that all functionalities will eventually be integrated into [Sabaki](https://github.com/SabakiHQ/Sabaki).
+[Try it out here](https://p2p-goban.yichuanshen.de/).

 <img src="./screenshot.png" alt="Screenshot" width="700">